The UN Draft Norms on the Responsibilities of Transnational Corporations vs the WHO Code of Marketing of Breast-milk Substitutes

 investigatory hearings on the marketing of infant formula, which determined that the marketing practices of the corporation had led to the use of the product in situations where it should not be used, and this led to the drafting of the WHO Code in 1981, providing a framework for legislation to prevent the marketing of breastmilk substitutes .
 In discussions at the World Health Assembly in 1981, regarding whether the WHO Code should be a ‘regulation’ or a ‘recommendation’, the softer language of a non-binding code was favoured despite unanimous support for the WHO Code and calls for stronger language.

 Today, an estimated 823,000 infants and 20,000 mothers die annually as a result of inadequate breastfeeding rates, and it has been reported that reducing formula use would prevent more infant deaths than any other health policy.
 Yet evidence suggests that Nestlé regularly breaks the WHO Code, continuing to use advertising and marketing practices contra to the agreement.
 Nestlé also uses tactics to undermine any policies which they see as threatening profits: corporate political lobbying, industry funded studies which cast doubt on science, gifts to state officials, and misleading information on issues related to infant feeding are well documented practices.
 Marketing claims for infant formula are not evidence based, and Nestlé has been criticised for their marketing strategy in developing countries and product labelling in incorrect languages which causes product misuse, leading to malnutrition and high mortality.
-Even in the UK, corporate interference undermines breastfeeding and costs the NHS £40 million per year, according to conservative estimates, but NHS officials and health workers accept generous donations and sponsorship from formula manufacturers.
+Even in the UK, corporate interference undermines breastfeeding and costs the NHS £40 million per year, according to conservative estimates, but NHS officials and health workers still accept generous donations and sponsorship from formula manufacturers.
 81% of British mothers wish to breastfeed for 6 months and try to do so but most fail, citing difficulties and lack of support.
+The UK, at the time of writing, has the lowest breastfeeding rate in the world.

 Formula manufacturers use aggressive marketing tactics similar to those historically seen in the tobacco industry, including hijacking the legislative and political process.
 US trade representatives have criticised countries for promotion of breastfeeding as a barrier to trade which harms the profits of the US dairy industry.
 Despite cultural differences enshrined in the regional legislations for human rights, the rights of infants and children for a good start in life and not to be harmed are universally agreed, but the threat of litigation may undermine state resolutions to improve infant health, and the consistent lawfare implemented by industry and front groups continues to place infant and maternal health at risk, while heavy investment in public relations strategies diverts criticism whenever civil society questions corporate actions.
+The public relations campaigns are successful.
 The Global Reporting Initiative, a self-appointed reporter on CSR standards, lauded Nestlé as a new organizational stakeholder in 2011 and has been condemned by other human rights advocates.
-Today, Fortune ranks Nestlé as one of their 50 most admired companies and includes social responsibility as one of the factors in calculating their rankings, with a revenue of US$ 90.8 billion, despite the ongoing boycott.
+Today, Fortune ranks Nestlé as one of their 50 most admired companies and includes social responsibility as one of the factors in calculating their rankings, despite the ongoing boycott.

 Recent Attempts to Regulate Corporate Social Responsibility